Stellarium/stellarium/BUILDING.md

 - [gettext](https://www.gnu.org/software/gettext/) - required for developers for extract of lines for translation
 - [Doxygen](http://doxygen.org/) - if you want to build the API documentation you will need this
 - [Graphviz](http://www.graphviz.org/) - required to build the API documentation and include fancy class diagrams
-- [libgps](https://gpsd.gitlab.io/gpsd/index.html) - if you want to build Stellarium with GPS support
+- [libgps](https://gpsd.gitlab.io/gpsd/index.html) - if you want to build Stellarium with GPS support (Linux/macOS only)

 ### Installing these packages